-This article explains what happens at the year end for a limited company in FreeAgent.
+How FreeAgent handles the year end for a limited company

 At the end of an accounting year, a company's profit and loss accounts are ‘cleared down’ to retained profits (code 968 in FreeAgent) so that the company can measure profit and loss for the following year.
 FreeAgent clears the accounts down automatically and creates Corporation Tax entries in your accounts.

 Below are the steps that FreeAgent takes for the year-end process for a limited company.

 1. Individual categories in the profit and loss account are cleared

 If an account in the profit and loss account has a credit balance, for example ‘Sales’, FreeAgent adds an equal debit entry to bring the account balance back to zero and adds a corresponding credit entry in the retained profit account.